punparin/audio-prep/README.md

 # audio-prep
-A module developed to segment meaningful-spoken part of a audio signal
+A module developed to segment meaningful-spoken part of an audio signal